The University of San Francisco—a private Jesuit university—reflects the energy, diversity, and opportunities of the city that surrounds it.

 At USF, you’ll always have things to do and communities to join.

 • More than 100 clubs, including service, pre-professional, Greek, and culturally focused organizations

 • 25+ club and intramural sports and 16 Division I teams

 • Muscat Scholars Program: An intensive academic program supporting incoming first-generation first-year students in their transition to college life

 • Magis Emerging Leaders Program: A year-long fellowship for first-year students to become socially responsible leaders

-• Black Achievement Success and Engagement (BASE) initiative: Supports and inspires Black-identifying students in three ways: the Black Living-Learning Community; the Black Scholars program, an honors program that comes with a four-year renewable scholarship; and the Black Resource Center, located in our main library on campus
+• Black Achievement Success and Engagement (BASE) initiative: Supports and empowers Black-identifying students in three ways: the Marshall-Riley Living Learning Community; the Black Scholars program, an honors program that comes with a four-year full-tuition scholarship; and the Black Resource Center, located in our main library on campus

 Housing: Starting fall 2021, incoming first-year students will be guaranteed two years of on-campus housing.
 USF has six on-campus residence halls, including a brand new residence hall opening fall 2021.
 USF also offers gender-inclusive housing and living-learning communities.
 If you’re interested in finding an apartment off campus, the Off Campus Living team can help you navigate the apartment search and prepare for a successful move.